tcltk/tcl/doc/dev/strings.md

 and convenient.
 The history of growing Tcl's alphabet has been driven by the desire to better provide for the encoding of another value set that has not easily been accommodated by the legacy alphabet.

+## Implementations

+The fundamentals above describe Tcl's value strings at an abstract level, but to make Tcl interpreters and Tcl libraries we have to create programs that exhibit the described abstract behviors.
+We will have much more detailed things to say about string representations later, but for now suffice it to say that a proper implementation of the string abstraction needs to reproduce all the fundamentals faithfully.
+If a representation is used that allows multiple representations of a single symbol, or multiple representations of a single string, this can be a matter of some difficulty.
+Representations that include the possibility of states that are not valid string values at all are also cases that need careful handling.

 ## Tcl alphabet versions